UiPath-Services/UiPath-DevOps-Scripts/README.md

 ## Powershell Scripts

-Five avilable scripts can be utilized
+Five available scripts can be utilized

 | Script  | Description |
 | ------------- | ------------- |